Move follows formal complaint lodged 22 Sept by the Coalition Against Unfair Tyre Imports

 This, it said, contains sufficient evidence that manufacturers of the products under investigation "have benefitted from a number of subsidies granted by the Chinese government."

-The evidence, added the EU, showed that the imports from China had increased significantly and impacted pricing and market-share of the EU industry
+The evidence, added the EU, shows that the imports from China had increased significantly and impacted pricing and market-share of the EU industry

 This, in turn, resulted in "adverse effects on the overall performance, the financial situation and the employment situation of the Union industry."